Pathani

-The Pathani (Kumaoni: पथनी) are an ethnic group of the Attigoan and Kamsyar region of Gangolihat tehsil Pithoragarh district of the Kumaon Himalayas of the Indian state of Uttarakhand.
+The Paatni (Kumaoni: पाटनी) are an ethnic Kumaoni Rajput group of the Attigoan and Kamsyar region of Gangolihat tehsil Pithoragarh district of the Kumaon Himalayas of the Indian state of Uttarakhand.

-Pathani people are members of a hill raja clan that migrated from Pathankot, Nurpur in India to Bhaaloaagar and then to their current location in Uttarakhand in the early 16th century.
+Paatni people are members of a Chandravanshi Kshatriya clan that migrated from the town of Patan in Rajasthan to their current location in Uttarakhand in the early 16th century.
 Atkinson described them as the groups holding small principalities in Kumaon at the end of Katyuri rule and the advent of the Chand dynasty in Kumaon.
 After a brief stint with the Chands, they were awarded a grant of the Patti of Attigaon and Kamsyar i.e. the area from Ganaigangoli to Banspatan.

 Origins

+The origins of the Paatni Rajput clan is based on traditional folklore prevalent regarding the migration of two Tomara chieftains from the Shekhawati region of Northern Rajasthan, Raimal and Jaimal.
+Raimal's son Dham Singh is said to have found the Patan branch of Tomara dynasty.

 Raaths

 They are divided into four Raaths (राठ) corresponding with descendants of the four sons of Dham Singh, the original founder of the clan.